econia-labs/econia-v5/doc/architecture-specification.md

 ### Eviction

-1. Eviction price `SHALL` be mediated via optimistic division only per [`aptos-core` #11952], via `eviction_price_divisor_ask` and `_bid`, such that the proposed ask price is divided by the best ask price, and the best bid price is divided by the proposed bid price before threshold comparisons.
+1. Eviction price `SHALL` be mediated via scaling per `eviction_price_divisor_ask` and `_bid`, such that the proposed ask price is divided by the best ask price, and the best bid price is divided by the proposed bid price before threshold comparisons.
 1. Eviction of a full order book `SHALL NOT` be possible within a single transaction.
 1. Eviction liquidity divisors `SHALL` similarly be mediated via optimistic